-In June 2020, the FASB issued ASU No. 2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06").
+In June 2020, the Financial Accounting Standards Board ("FASB") [TN1] [JV2] issued Accounting Standard Update ("ASU") No. 2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06").
 This standard removes the separation model for convertible debt with a cash conversion feature and convertible instruments with a beneficial conversion feature.
 Such convertible debt will be accounted for as a single liability measured at its amortized cost, as long as no other features require bifurcation and recognition as derivatives.
 The update also requires the if-converted method to be used for convertible instruments and the effect of potential share settlement be included in the diluted earnings per share calculation when an instrument may be settled in cash or shares.
 We adopted this standard effective on August 1, 2022, the beginning of fiscal 2023, using the modified retrospective method.
 In accordance with the adoption of ASU 2020-06 and using the modified retrospective method, prior period amounts have not been adjusted.
-This standard resulted in our convertible senior notes being accounted for as a single unit of debt and we will no longer be required to record the conversion feature in equity.
-This further eliminated the need for amortization of the debt discount as interest expense and the portion of the issuance costs initially allocated to equity is now classified as debt and amortized as interest expense.
-As of August 1, 2022, the adoption of this new standard resulted in an increase of \$169.9 million to the carrying amount of the convertible senior notes, a decrease of \$273.7 million to additional paid-in capital and a cumulative-effect adjustment of \$103.8 million to accumulated deficit.
-Prior to the adoption of this standard, we used the treasury stock method to calculate the potential diluted effect of the convertible senior notes; however, upon adoption of this standard we are required to use the if-converted method.
-Accordingly, to account for the potentially diluted shares related to the
+This standard resulted in our Notes being accounted for as a single unit of debt and we will no longer be required to record the conversion feature in equity, as required by the former standard (Standards Codification 470-20, Debt with Conversion and Other Options, or ASC 470-20).
+This further eliminated the need for amortization of the debt discount as interest expense required under ASC 470-20 and the portion of the issuance costs initially allocated to equity is now classified as debt and amortized as interest expense.
+As of August 1, 2022, the adoption of this new standard resulted in an increase of \$169.9 million to the carrying amount of the Notes, a decrease of \$273.7 million to additional paid-in capital and a cumulative-effect adjustment of \$103.8 million to accumulated deficit.
+Formerly, in accordance with ASC 470-20, we used the treasury stock method to calculate the potential diluted effect of the Notes; however, upon adoption of ASU 2020-06 we are required to use the if-converted method.
+Accordingly, to account for the potentially diluted shares related to the Notes under a net income position, we are required to add back the interest expense to the net income and include approximately 7.63 million shares related to the Notes.